dangerdev004/ytmusic-downloader/README.md

 ### Read the wiki if you are having problems on Android

+### This is a personal project please be patient if any issue arises.

 #### Note: It is advised to use music.youtube.com for better covers but this is not compulsory.